techidaily/site-ios-unlock/source/_posts/in-2024-how-to-unlock-apple-iphone-xs-without-passcode-4-easy-methods-by-drfone-ios.md

 Firstly, one ought to realize that it is impossible to hack an iPhone passcode.
 Therefore, the primary way that attempts to unlock your device without a PIN or Face ID is to erase it.
 After reading this guide, you will figure out **how to unlock iPhone without passcode or face ID**.
 Keep reading to find out more and learn about the best tools in the business.

-## Part 1: Best Ways to Unlock iPhone without a Passcode or Face ID

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1CdWd06fCwc?si=wzg-68q0jAksPRXp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Best Ways to Unlock iPhone without a Passcode or Face ID

 ### 1\.
 Unlock it via Find My